jaysrivatsa/sample_size_calculator/README.md

 ```

 ### Proportion metric
-Metrics in which there is a binary success criteria
+Metrics which compose of a binary success criteria (a yes or no)

-For example: If randomisation unit of a test is user, then reactivatation rate (reacted users/total users) would be a proportion metric
+example: If randomisation unit of a test is user, then activatation rate (is_user_activated_flag/total users) would be a proportion metric

-Stats needed for computing sample size
+Stats needed for computing the sample size-
 * Proportion value

 ```python